forticheprod/py_framels/README.md

 #### py_basic_listing

-The function pack provide a packing of the frame sequences using framls format.
+The function provide a packing of the frame sequences using framls format.

 ```python
 import py_framels